tgquintela/temporal_tasks/How_to_code_a_framework/README.md

 * Do not copy paste code.
 It is not beautiful and a not very efficient strategy.
 * [Stackoverflow](http://stackoverflow.com/) is your friend ;)
 * Have patience in the lasts steps of the project.
 Each change of the code implies to worry about too many other lines dispersed around all the code due to the *strong correlations* there are in framework codes or other codes with strong structure.
 It is easy to fail trying to guess the time remaining.
 This is known as the [90-90 rule](https://en.wikipedia.org/wiki/Ninety-ninety_rule).
+* Build interior standards, and try to respect it perfectly.
+A lack of standards could be a cause of [code smell](https://en.wikipedia.org/wiki/Code_smell).
-* Enjoy programming a lot else there are other easier programming projects.
+* Enjoy programming a lot else there are other easier and less ambitious programming projects.

 # Conclusions